geneguy2/dwa15-P1/README.md

 http://p1.geneguy.me

 # Description
 This is my finished portfolio landing page for Project 1.
 This landing page is for users to access the rest of my projects for the Dynamic Web Applications class.
+The

 # Demo
 http://p1.geneguy.me